THE SHIPYARD

 use with the old Commanders Edition Fed CVA miniature before the release of

-suggest why the Federation would have opted to drop this type of ship in favor
+it does suggest why the Federation would have opted to drop this type of ship

 Fast